cmaureir/qtforpython_pyconpt2025/README.md

-# qtforpython_ep2024
+# Qt for Python
-Qt for Python talk at EuroPython 2024
+Qt for Python talk at PyCon Portugal 2025